hmjeon/FEM-ML/README.md

 <a name="top"></a>
-# ML-FEM
+# FEM-ML

-Machine learning for the finite element analysis
+Finite element analysis using machine learning

 ---